pascal-fb-martin/motionCenter/README.md

 Each motion capture event is identified by:
 - a date (as a tree of directories: year, month, day).
 - a time of day.
-- a camera identifier.
+- a unique event identifier (server, camera, event number).

 Each event is made of two files:
+- a video file (only the MPEG4 / AVI format is supported for now).
 - a JPEG picture that identifies the detected motion (see Motion's configuration).
-- a video file (only the MPEG4 / AVI format is supported for now).

 See the file naming convention defined in the Motion configuration section below.